-The journal permits the use of artificial intelligence tools, including generative models, for supportive tasks in manuscript preparation such as language editing, grammar checking, style improvement, translation, formatting, summarization, or preliminary analysis; however, such tools may not replace the intellectual contribution of the author(s) and must not be listed as authors.
+The edition permits the use of artificial intelligence tools, including generative models, for supportive tasks in manuscript preparation such as language editing, grammar checking, style improvement, translation, formatting, summarization, or preliminary analysis; however, such tools may not replace the intellectual contribution of the author(s) and must not be listed as authors.

 Authors are required to clearly disclose the use of AI tools in the manuscript, specifying the service used and the nature of its application, and to carefully review and edit any AI-assisted content.
 The authors bear full responsibility for the accuracy, originality, scientific integrity, and ethical compliance of the submitted work, including adherence to principles of academic integrity, confidentiality, and data protection.